 Following the chilled out vibes of Steven Bamidele, The Lottery Winners where quiet a contrast with lead singer Thom bursting onto the stage with plenty of wit and an exhilarating live show followed.
 Their songs are insanely catchy and the energy of the band hit the audience almost immediately.
 Their set was over in the blink of an eye and the room was buzzing.
 The Lottery Winners are a special band and it’s only a matter of time until we’re hearing them on the radio.

 After an action packed two days, the icing on the cake truly was Loyle Carner.
-His hour long set on the main stage felt really special probably in part due to the Levi’s Music Project that Carner has been a part of over the past six months and his continued love affair with the city of Liverpool.
+His hour long set on the main stage felt really special probably in part due to the Levi’s Music Project that Carner and Sound City has been a part of over the past six months and his continued love affair with the city of Liverpool.
 It felt like a fitting end to the night for us, although the festivities continued elsewhere into the early hours, we’d seen and heard all we needed to to confirm the 12th annual Sound City a big success.